dlang-tour/core/public/content/en/basics.md

     err = 5; // won't compile

 `immutable` objects can thus safely be shared among different threads because they never change by design.
-And `immutable` objects can perfectly be cached.
+And `immutable` objects can be cached perfectly.

-`const` objects can't be written to but the restriction is not as tight as with `immutable`.
-To a `const` object can't be written, but if someone hold a mutable reference to it he will be able to.
-A `const` pointer can be created from an `immutable` or mutable object.
+`const` objects can't be changed but the restriction is not as tight as with `immutable`.
+To a `const` object can't be written, but someone holding a mutable to the same object might just well.
+A `const` pointer can be created from `immutable` or mutable object.

     immutable a = 10;
     int b = 5;